 Mother: Grace (Swanson) Hefner, a teacher

-An avid film buff, he screens new and classic movies at the mansion every week.
+An avid film buff, he screened new and classic movies at the mansion every week.

-He holds two Guinness World Records for the longest career as an editor-in-chief for the same magazine, 59 years, and for the largest collection of personal scrapbooks, 2,643.
+He held a Guinness World Record for the longest career as an editor-in-chief for the same magazine.

 December 1953 - The first issue of Playboy magazine hits the newsstands, selling for 50 cents.
 It features a nude calendar photo of Marilyn Monroe and sells more than 50,000 copies.

 December 1959 - Buys the first Playboy Mansion in Chicago.

 1959-1960 - Host of the television program, “Playboy’s Penthouse.”